Oral history interview with Hale Woodruff, 1968 November 18

 [END OF TAPE]

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Hale Woodruff, 1968 Nov.
-18, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Hale Woodruff, 1968 November 18.
+Archives of American Art, Smithsonian Institution.